 Hybrid Solution Options

-Option 1.
-For the situation I just described -- businesses with PBXs and presumably little or no Skype for Business Server on prem -- the path forward is Skype for Business Cloud Connector Edition (see related post, "Hybrid Cloud, Microsoft-Style, Garners Attention").
-CCE is a special deployment option from Microsoft that is essentially a stripped-down set of Skype for Business Server workloads that a company adopting Skype for Business Cloud PBX deploys on premises or in a data center.
-Instead of going out over Microsoft's new PSTN Calling service, calls originating from Cloud PBX users flow to the Cloud Connector server, which in turn sends them to whatever PBX or gateways it's connected to on premises.
+For the situation I just described -- businesses with PBXs and presumably little or no Skype for Business Server on premise -- the optimal path forward is Skype for Business Cloud Connector Edition (CCE) (see related post, "Hybrid Cloud, Microsoft-Style, Garners Attention").
+CCE is a special deployment option from Microsoft that is essentially a stripped-down set of Skype for Business Server workloads that a company adopting Microsoft's Phone System deploys in their on premise environment.
+This on premise CCE solution allows calls originating from Microsoft's Phone System users to flow to the Cloud Connector server, which in turn sends them to whatever PBX or gateways it's connected to on premises.
 A CCE deployment is also a good fit for an organization that is locked into longer term PSTN connectivity contracts but want to take advantage of Microsoft's Phone System.

 Option 2.
-The second option is for businesses that already have Skype for Business Server deployed on prem.
+The second option is ideal for businesses that already have Skype for Business Server deployed on premises.
 The first assumption here is that the company has Skype for Business Server connected to a PBX or gateway, providing Enterprise Voice users homed to it with the ability to call out to the PSTN.
 The second assumption is that the company is now adopting or gradually migrating to Skype for Business Online.
-So some users are getting their business telephony from Skype for Business Server Enterprise Voice and others are getting it from Skype for Business Online Cloud PBX.
-In this latter scenario, Cloud PBX connects to the company's Skype for Business servers, which in turn link to the PSTN-connected PBX or gateway.
+So some users are getting their business telephony from Skype for Business Server Enterprise Voice and others are getting it from Skype for Business Microsoft's Phone System.
+In this latter scenario, Microsoft's Phone System connects to the company's Skype for Business servers, which in turn links to the PSTN-connected PBX or gateway.
 In this scenario you can have a Skype for Business deployment while at the same time deploying your users to the solution (Online or On Prem) that has the features/costs that make the most sense for their unique needs.